-This man, Steve Trevor (Chris Pine), tells the Amazon women of the war to end all wars that is taking place.
+This man, Steve Trevor (Chris Pine), tells the women of Amazon about the war to end all wars (World War I), which is currently taking place in the world of men.
 Diana fears the worst.
 She fears that the god of war, Ares, has made his return and that he is the one responsible for this war.
-She knows that it is the duty of the Amazon women to protect mankind from such a war.
-Going against her mother's wishes, Diana joins Steve Trevor as they journey to the world of man to stop the war.
-To do so, she must find out if Ares has returned and find a way to stop him while saving as many innocent lives as she can along the way.
+She knows that it is the duty of the Amazonian women to protect mankind from such a war.
+Going against her mother's wishes, Diana joins Steve Trevor as they journey to the world of men to stop the war.
+To do so, she must find out if Ares has returned, and must find a way to stop him while saving as many innocent lives as she can along the way.

 The Pros & Cons

-Diana Prince (+10pts)
+Diana Prince (+6pts)

-Steve Trevor & The Team (+6pts)
+Steve Trevor (+6pts)

-Steve's Last Scene (-2pts)
+Steve's Climactic Moment (-2pts)

 Diana's Powers (-2pts)

-Pro: Diana Prince (+10pts)
+Pro: Diana Prince (+6pts)

 Con: Villain (-4pts)

-Pro: Steve Trevor & the Team (+6pts)
+Pro: Steve Trevor (+6pts)

 Steve Trevor (Chris Pine) was another strong character.
-While most other characters had questionable morality, Steve always clearly had good intentions.
-He wants to stop the war just as Diana does, but he is more realistic than to think Ares is behind it.
-The two (and their conflicting theories) make for an interesting dynamic because, in almost every other way, the two are very much alike.
-It made for an interesting duo because the godly origin of Wonder Woman seems so bizarre to Steve, to the point where he thinks she is just a crazy woman who was raised in a society that has been isolated from the rest of the world for too long.
+While most other characters had questionable morality, Steve Trevor always had pure intentions.
+He wanted to stop the war just as Diana did, but he was more realistic than to think Ares was behind it.
+The two (and their conflicting theories) made for an interesting dynamic, because the two characters were very much alike in almost every other way.
+It made for an intruiging duo because the godly origin of Wonder Woman seemed so bizarre to Steve, to the point where he thought she was just a crazy woman who was raised in a society that had been isolated from the rest of the world for too long.

-Con: Steve's Last Scene (-2pts)
+Con: Steve's Climactic Moment (-2pts)

-Pro: The Writing (+8pts)
+Pro: The Plot & Action (+8pts)

 Con: Diana's Powers (-2pts)

-DC finally figured it out.
+DC finally figured it out!
 They figured out the riddle on how to make a great film without Christopher Nolan.
 It turns out, and this may blow some minds here, that if you want a good movie, you need a well-written story.
 Who knew?